 - Applications are no longer being accepted for this program.
 COVID-19 Response Program from the City of Richmond and Center City Development Corporation – Grant applications being accepted from businesses located in the Main Street business district of Richmond.
 Businesses must have employees beyond the business owner and have not received Payroll Protection funding from the federal government.

-- Paycheck Protection Program – Information regarding the paycheck protection loan program.
+- Deadline has passed for submitting applications.
+Paycheck Protection Program – Information regarding the paycheck protection loan program.
 This is a forgivable loan available for small businesses to temporarily cover costs associated with payroll, utilities, and mortgage/rent payments.
 Find revised Full PPP Loan Forgiveness application instructions here.
 Find the revised Full PPP Loan Forgiveness application here.
 Find the EZ Loan Forgiveness application instructions here.
 Find the EZ Loan Forgiveness application here.

 - SBA Economic Injury Disaster Loan Funding Application – Apply for SBA funding for assistance during the COVID-19 pandemic.